Vår julskinka har rymt

-"Vår julskinka har rymt" is a song recorded by Swedish duo Werner & Werner for their debut studio album, Kockarnas skiva (1988).
+"Vår julskinka har rymt" ('Our Christmas ham has escaped') is a song recorded by Swedish duo Werner & Werner for their debut studio album, Kockarnas skiva (1988).

 The song became a Svensktoppen hit for three weeks, staying at the chart between 11 December 1988-8 January 1989, with fifth, third and another fifth place as result.
 The song is credited Billy Butt.